What Can I Do If I Can’t Afford An Attorney?

 What is Legal Aid?

 Legal aid offices are typically funded through governmental and private resources.
 They employ attorneys, paralegals, and other support staff to assist clients.
 Typically there is an income guideline for qualification of services.
-Again, because of the limited resources available as compared to the demand for these services must cases accepted by legal aid organization must have merit and be likely to be resolved.
-In the Houston, Texas area Lone Star Legal Aid provide legal aid to many low income Texans.
+Again, because of the limited resources available as compared to the demand for these services most cases accepted by legal aid organization must have merit and be likely to be resolved.
+In the Houston, Texas area Lone Star Legal Aid provide legal aid to many low-income Texans.

 What Other Assistance Is Available?

 Many communities have other resources for legal assistance available.
-These services may range from providing free legal advice through a legal hotline to organizations providing a low cost option for those that are self representing.
-Texas Lawyer Referral Service provides many free services, related to family law, to the public as well as service to self representing clients who otherwise would not have access to legal assistance, education, and guidance.
-Texas parents or guardians who have a legal situation involving a child may qualify for assist from the Courtroom Assistance Program.
+These services may range from providing free legal advice through a legal hotline to organizations providing a low-cost option for those that are self-representing.
+Texas Lawyer Referral Service provides many free services, related to family law, to the public as well as service to self-representing clients who otherwise would not have access to legal assistance, education, and guidance.
+Texas parents or guardians who have a legal situation involving a child may qualify for assistance from the Courtroom Assistance Program.

 Another option is to contact a lawyer referral service that has attorneys that take clients of modest means.
 Attorneys accepting client of modest mean have agreed to reduce their fee to service these individuals.
 Texas Lawyer Referral Service does have a modest mean program is assist those looking to retain an attorney but you may not be able to pay the full cost of the attorney representation.
 Again the attorney has the right to accept or refuse each case at his/her discretion.